data-native/ingestless/restmap/README.md

 Feature | Subcomponent
 ------ | ----------
-Register a component based on a template doc | Manager Unregister a component based on name | Manager Describe a component based on name | Manager Initialize state for a given folder location | StateManager Register expected state based on new component | StateManager
+Register a component based on a template doc | Manager Describe a component based on name | Manager Initialize state for a given folder location | StateManager Register expected state based on new component | StateManager